nixonyh/understory/README.md

 - Arena‑backed R‑tree and BVH reduce allocations and pointer chasing.
 - STR and SAH‑like builds are available.
 - Benchmarks live under `benches/` and compare backends across distributions and sizes.
-- Choose Grid for regular distributions and good locality.
 - Choose R‑tree or BVH for general scenes.
 - Choose FlatVec for tiny sets.

 ## Roadmap (sketch)

 - Render tree crate and composition and layering utilities.
-- More backends and tuning such as grid origins, heuristics, bulk builders, and churn optimizations.
+- Backend tuning (SAH weights, fanout/leaf sizes), bulk builders, hygiene/rotation, and churn optimizations.
 - Extended benches such as update mixes, overlap stress, and external comparisons.
 - Integration examples with upstream toolkits.